Delayed-Gitification/QIAxcelR/README.md

 df2 <- preprocess_dataframe(df)
 ```

+The "corrected_index" scales the position between 0 and 1 between the lower and upper markers.
+The "corrected_value" is the baseline-corrected signal
+The "index_for_plotting" is a rounded version of the corrected index that should be used for plotting with ggplot

 ### Plot the data

 We can use geom_tile() from ggplot to plot the data in a way that looks like the normal QIAxcel output